gaocq/IPI-for-small-target-detection/README.md

 Please note that this code does not contain the segmentation step.
 If you want to get the locations of small targets, you need to further use some segmentation algorithm.

 ## How to use this code?
-You just run the the file of *main.m* in matlab.
+You just run the file of *main.m* in matlab.
 Our matlab version for development is Matlab2013a.

 ## Contact
 If you have any questions, please contact: